-- A2.1 Did the Certified Company maintain E&O insurance coverage? - A2.2 Did the Certified Company maintain the required amount of E&O insurance coverage? - (A3) Criminal Background Checks.
+- A2.1 Did the Certified Company maintain Cyber Crime insurance coverage? - A2.2 Did the Certified Company maintain the required amount of Cyber Crime insurance coverage? - A2.3 Did the Certified Company maintain E&O insurance coverage? - A2.4 Did the Certified Company maintain the required amount of E&O insurance coverage? - (A3) Criminal Background Checks.
 Unless prohibited by state or federal law, a Certified Company shall perform a legally permissible national criminal background check prior to employment on every prospective full or part time employee who will have access to Consumer Data.
 To the extent it is possible, the background check should cover the time period from the prospective employee's 18th birthday to the present date.
 The scope of the background check is to determine the following: - (a) Whether the prospective employee has been convicted of any criminal felony involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information; and - (b) Whether the prospective employee has been charged with any crime involving dishonesty, fraud, deceit, misrepresentation, or any misappropriation of confidential data or information such that the facts alleged support a reasonable conclusion that the acts were committed and that the nature, timing, and circumstances of the acts may place consumers or clients in jeopardy.